ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 Run `./start.sh`

-Note: This bootstraps through pulling down a golang docker container and compiling rudder, so it takes a bit to get going.
+Note: This bootstraps through pulling down a golang docker container and compiling flannel, so it takes a bit to get going.
 Give it some time.
 Be patient. :)

 # Preparation: